enspiral-dev-academy/git-iam/README.md

 cat .git/config
 ```

-Now a `git commit` will list Jane as the dev on the commit.
+Now the next `git commit` will list Jane as the dev on the commit.

 ## Applicability

-This might not seem like a justifiable effort to build something that only
+This might not seem like a justifiable effort - to build something that only
 saves such few keystrokes.
 And most people, who are the only devs using their
 computer, rarely run these commands.